magnusnn/informationSecurity/ttm4135/README.md

 - in formal models we usually regard the protocol as broken if the adversary can distinguish the session key from a random string.

 ### Mutual and unilateral authentication
 - if both parties achieve the authentication goal then we say that the protocol provides mutual authentication.
-- if only one party achieves the authentication goal then we say that the protocaol provides unilateral authentication.
+- if only one party achieves the authentication goal then we say that the protocol provides unilateral authentication.
 - Many real-world key establishment protocols achieve only unilateral authentication.
 	- typically clients are able to authenticate servers.
 	- client authentication often happens later, protected with the established key.

 ### Adversary capabilities in key distribution
 When considering the security of key distribution protocols, we typically assume a strong adversary that knows the details of the cryptographic algorithm involved and is able to:
 - eavesdrop on all message sent in a protocol;
 - alter all messages sent in a protocol using any information available to him;
 - re-route any message (including new messages) to any other user;
 - obtain the value of the session key Kab used in any previous run of the protocol.

 ### Key pre-distribution (pre-shared keys)

-- A trusted authority (TA) generates and distributes long-term keys to all users when they join the system.
+- A **Trusted Authority** (**TA**) generates and distributes long-term keys to all users when they join the system.
 - The simplest scheme assigns a secret key for each pair of users but then number of keys grows quadratically.
 - The TA only operates in the pre-distribution phase and need not be online afterwards.
 - Poor scalability.
 - Probabilistic schemes exist that reduce the keying material at each party, but only guarantee a secure channel between any two parties with some (high) probability.
 Suitable for sensor networks.

 ### Session key distribution with an online server
 - The trusted authority shares a long-term shared key with each user, which is employed to distribute session keys.
-- An online trusted authority generates and distributes session keys to users when requested to do so using the long-term keys to do this securely.
+- **An online trusted authority generates and distributes session keys to users**
+	-  when requested to do so using the long-term keys to do this securely.
 - The TA is highly trusted and is a single point of attack.
 The security of the whole network depends on it.
 - Scalability can be a problem.

 ### Key distribution using asymmetic cryptography
 - No online trusted authority is required.
 - Public keys are used for authentication.
 - PKI (Certificates and CAs) are usually required to manage the public keys.